Parithimar Kalaignar

-Parithimar Kalaignar (born V. G. Suryanarayana Sastri at Vilacheri near Thirupparankundram on 6 July 1870 – 2 November 1903), a Professor of Tamil at the Madras Christian College, was the first person to campaign for the recognition of Tamil as a classical language.
+Vilacheri Govinda Suryanarayana Sastri (6 July 1870 – 2 November 1903), better known by his pen name, Parithimar Kalaignar, a Professor of Tamil at the Madras Christian College, was the first person to campaign for the recognition of Tamil as a classical language.

 Life

 Suryanarayana Sastri was born at Vilacheri near Thirupparankundram in a Tamil Brahmin family to Govindan Sivan.
 He studied philosophy and after graduation was soon employed as a Professor of Tamil in the Madras Christian College.
 In 1895, Suryanarayana Sastri rose to become the Head of Department for Tamil at the Madras Christian College.

 Campaign for recognition of Tamil as classical language

 Suryanarayana Sastri had immense love for Tamil and wrote plenty of books.
-He even changed his Sanskrit name to its Tamil translation (although "Parithi" பரிதி and "Kalai" கலை are Dravidian loanwords from Sanskrit परिधि and कला, respectively).
+He even changed his Sanskrit name to its Tamil translation (although "Parithi" பரிதி is a Dravidian loanword from Sanskrit परिधि).

 When the Madras University proposed to exclude Tamil from its syllabus, Parithimar Kalaignar vehemently protested against the proposal forcing the authorities to drop the move.
 In 1902, he proposed that Tamil be designated as a "classical language" thereby becoming the first person to make such a petition.
 Parithimar Kalignar is also known as Dravida Sastri.

 Parithimar Kalaignar was also the first to use the Tamil name Kumarinadu for the mythical lost-land of Lemuria.